 During recovery from a root canal treatment, patients may feel totally normal or they may experience a throbbing ache or pressure sensitivity in the treated tooth.
 The sensitivity commonly subsides within 2-3 days.
 In cases of more severe pre-treatment infection, it may take 1-2 weeks before the treated tooth feels normal again.
 We typically advise our patients to test the treated tooth each day with light pressure.
 If post-operative discomfort exists, chew away from the treated tooth, revisiting it daily to assess for healing.
 If you grind and/or clench your teeth, make sure to wear your protective nightguard to minimize the likelihood of cracking or fracturing the treated tooth.
 It is important that patients not chew hard foods on their root-canal-treated tooth until it is reinforced with a crown.

-Protecting Your Tooth After Root Canal Treatment: Root Canal and Crown
+Protecting Your Tooth After Treatment With a Dental Crown

 Root Canal Re-Treatment